DCKT/blog/src/pages/en/start-react-project-reason/index.md

 translations: ['fr', 'fr/demarrer-un-projet-reasonml-frontend']
 ---

-That's a little while about hearing the usage of ReasonML with the [React library](https://reactjs.org/) but you didn't had time to take a look seriously ?
+That's a little while about you heard about the usage of ReasonML with the [React library](https://reactjs.org/) but you didn't had time to take a look seriously ?
 In this article, we're gonna see how to quickly create a React application which will serve as our common thread for the next articles !

 # Use a generator